reflex-dev/reflex-web/docs/events/events_overview.md

 ```

-In this example, the heading component has the event trigger, `on_mouse_over`.
+In this example, the heading component has the **event trigger**, `on_mouse_over`.
-Whenever the user hovers over the heading, the `next_word` handler will be called to cycle the word.
+Whenever the user hovers over the heading, the `next_word` **event handler** will be called to cycle the word.
 Once the handler returns, the UI will be updated to reflect the new state.

+# What in this section?

+In the event section of the documentation, you will explore the different types of events supported by Reflex, along with the different ways to call them.